metal-toolbox/architecture/firmware-install-service.md

 - Controllers transition and keep the *condition* updated based on its work.
 - Controller send a message on the NATs message bus to update the `state`, `data` attributes.
 - Controllers should not modify the condition `kind` attribute.
-- When updating the `status` or `data` attributes, the controller must pass the original `lock` value from the previous operation where it received this value, Serverservice will not accept a `PUT` OR a message to update a Condition if the `lock` value does not match the existing, this mechanism functions as an [optimistic lock](https://en.wikipedia.org/wiki/Optimistic_concurrency_control).

 - Controllers are to resend a message in case of a failure - in either sending the message or if the original update was rejected by Serverservice.
 - Controllers are expected to drop unrelated or duplicate messages.

+*TBD*

-- [TODO] How does a controller reclaim, retry a *condition* after an abrupt restart/failure.
+ - How does a controller reclaim, retry a *condition* after an abrupt restart/failure.
+ - When updating the `status` or `data` attributes, the controller must pass the original `lock` value from the previous operation where it received this value, Serverservice will not accept a `PUT` OR a message to update a Condition if the `lock` value does not match the existing, this mechanism functions as an [optimistic lock](https://en.wikipedia.org/wiki/Optimistic_concurrency_control).

 #### Locks